Fill your College Details

 These special statements modify loop execution:

-- continue: Skips the current iteration and moves to the next cycle of the loop.
+• continue: Skips the current iteration then proceeds to the following cycle of the loop.

 By using these flow control structures effectively, C programmers can create logical, efficient, and optimized programs.